 Frequent visits to the vet provide an opportunity for early detection of any health problems your dog may be experiencing.
-The AVMA states that exams given to senior pets are often more in depth than those given to younger dogs.
-Often these exams will include a dental cleaning, blood work, and specific examinations that check for common diseases in older dogs.
+The AVMA states that exams given to senior pets are often more in-depth than those given to younger dogs.
+Often these exams will include dental cleaning, blood work, and specific examinations that check for common diseases in older dogs.

 Other more obvious behavioral changes include decreased appetite, increased thirst, vomiting, and physical weakness.
 These ailments also can be a sign of illness in your senior dog.
 Consult with your veterinarian if you are concerned by your dog’s behavior.

 It’s common for senior dogs to experience increased physical weakness or even to suffer from arthritis.
 But one of the most important things you can do for your dog as they age is to maintain a moderate exercise routine.

 If you’ve exercised your dog regularly their whole life, you may start to notice them slowing down naturally with age.
 Pay attention to this, and decrease the level of activity for your pup.
 Perhaps you used to climb mountains together?
 Take flat walks in the woods instead.
 Were your walks with your dog over an hour long?
 Scale them back.
 Small changes like this allow your dog to maintain a healthy level of activity without overexerting themselves.